Fusarium patch and Snow mould

 - Avoid high doses of nitrogen fertiliser in late summer or autumn – use a proprietary autumn lawn feed instead

-Some lawn maintenance companies offer treatment for certain diseases with a professional fungicide, but there is strict legislation controlling the application of professional products to domestic gardens.
+Some lawn maintenance companies offer treatment for certain diseases with professional fungicides, but there is strict legislation controlling the application of professional products to domestic gardens.
 You will therefore need to satisfy yourself that the company is operating within the law.

-The Sports Turf Research Institute recommends using iron sulphate, a mosskiller, to reduce the severity of the disease.
+STRI Ltd (previously known as the Sports Turf Research Institute) recommends using iron sulphate, a mosskiller, to reduce the severity of the disease.
 This compound toughens the grass and has an acidifying effect on the turf, which in turn discourages snow mould.

 Weedkillers for gardeners (Adobe Acrobat pdf document outlining weedkillers and mosskillers available to gardeners)